15 Best Kids Chore Chart Templates To Get Everyone Helping

 Ok, But Why a Blank Weekly Chore Chart Template?

-All these benefits are amazing, but about a year ago, I found one BIG problem with our chores.
+All these benefits are amazing.
+But a year ago, I found one BIG problem with our chores.

 I got tired of figuring out what the kids’ chores were every single day.
 It’s yet ANOTHER decision to make!